technosophos/Phing-Pirum/README.md

 From there, you should be able to import the Pirum tasks in Phing build.xml files.

+PRERELEASE:

+If  you are using this in its pre-1.0.0 state, you may need to install from GitHub by cloning this repository.
+You may also be able to get a download from [the project download page](http://github.com/technosophos/Phing-Pirum/downloads).

 ## Usage

 Using Phing-Pirum is simple.
 Once Phing-Pirum is installed, you simply need to make the tasks available in your `build.xml` file, and then you can use them.